baccuslab/torch-deep-retina/training_scripts/readme.md

     * A boolean determining if the model `state_dict` should be saved for every epoch, or only the most recent epoch.
 * `seed`: int, None, or `"exp_num"`
     * This is the random seed for both pytorch and numpy.
 If None is argued, the current value of `time.time()` is used.
 If the string `"exp_num"` is used, the seed takes on the value of the assigned experiment number.
 This makes comparitive searches a little bit easier.
+* `startpt`: string or None
+    * This is the file path to the desired starting checkpoint if any.
+Will load the model state dict from the argued checkpoint in addition to the optimizer state dict and the zero dict with the appropriate value for `zero_bias`.

 * `model_type`: str
     * The string name of the main model class to be used for training.
 Options are each of the classes defined in `models.py`